wandyezj/Random/computer-science-culture.md

 Each student should answer the following questions independently.

-Potentially the students could writ up their responses on an online post board.
+Potentially the students could write up their responses on an online post board.
 After they post they could then read other students responses.

 ## Questions